gecio/gecio.github.io/docs/_optimist/guided_tour/step13/index.en.md

 This makes it easy to compose an entire setup, which you can then easily create and delete at will.

-In this step, you will use a pre-made heat template and you will learn how to write one for yourselve.
+In this step, you will use a pre-made heat template and you learn how to write one for yourselve.

 All things you created in step 9 through 11 are easily expressed in a